 People say words are only wind and have very less meaning.
-But when you have your language and your culture forming a huge barrier between a person, these few words can help you create and maintain a bond that will be a delight all your life.
+But when you continue your language and culture in a new land, it may form a huge barrier between people.
+In that case, you need few words that help you create and maintain a bond that will be a delight all your life.

 Is there any word that has helped you connect to the people of Nepal?
+Or, do you wish to learn the Nepali synonym of words you often use?
 Let us know in the comment below.

 Planning trip to Nepal and need help?